Amit Shah

-Amit Anil Chandra Shah (born 22 October 1964) is an Indian politician currently serving as the Minister of Home Affairs since 2019 and the first Minister of Co-operation of India since 2021.
-He served as the President of the Bharatiya Janata Party (BJP) from 2014 to 2020.
+Amit Anilchandra Shah (born 22 October 1964) is an Indian politician who is currently serving as the 32nd Minister of Home Affairs since May 2019, the longest-serving holder of the office in Indian history.
+Additionally he is the 1st Minister of Co-operation since July 2021.
+He is also the member of parliament (MP) for Gandhinagar.
+He served as the 10th president of the Bharatiya Janata Party (BJP) from 2014 to 2020.
 He has also served as chairman of the National Democratic Alliance (NDA) since 2014.
-He was elected to the lower house of Parliament, Lok Sabha, in the 2019 Indian general elections from Gandhinagar.
-Earlier, he had been elected as a member of the upper house of Parliament, Rajya Sabha, from Gujarat in 2017.
-A chief strategist of the BJP, he is a close aide to Narendra Modi.
+He had been elected as a member of the upper house of parliament, Rajya Sabha, from Gujarat from 2017 to 2019.
+Shah is a chief strategist of the BJP and an ardent ally of Prime Minister Narendra Modi.

-During his college days, Shah was a member of the Akhil Bharatiya Vidyarthi Parishad (ABVP), the student wing of the Rashtriya Swayamsevak Sangh (RSS).
-At the age of 18, he secured a position in the ABVP and joined the BJP in 1987.
-Shah was first elected in Gujarat as the MLA for a seat partly covering Ahmedabad, Sarkhej in 1997 (a by-election).
-He continued to hold it in the 1998, 2002 and 2007 elections until the seat's dissolution in 2008; he then got elected from the nearby Naranpura in 2012.
-As a close associate of Chief Minister Narendra Modi, he held executive portfolios in the Gujarat state government.